-Please note that, as of openFT V12, follow-up processing commands are converted to the UTF-8 character set in remote Windows systems and that more characters may therefore be required in the remote system see also page 129.
+Please note that, as of openFT V12, follow-up processing commands are converted to the UTF-8 character set in remote Windows systems and that more characters may therefore be required in the remote system see also page 127.

-- The entries for follow-up processing must be enclosed in single quotes (') or double quotes ("). - If the entry for follow-up processing also contains single quotes ('), it is recommended to enclose the entire entry in double quotes ("). - The single quotes in the follow-up processing command (e.g. single quotes in a BS2000 password) can then be written as expected in the partner system (e.g. BS2000). - When starting follow-up processing in the local or remote system, the specified variables are first substituted, and the follow-up processing commands are then executed.
+The entries for follow-up processing must be enclosed in double quotes (").
+If the follow-up processing specification also contains quotes, these must be escaped with a backslash (\).

+The single quotes in the follow-up processing command (e.g. single quotes in a BS2000 password) can then be written as expected in the partner system (e.g. BS2000).

+When starting follow-up processing in the local or remote system, the specified variables are first substituted, and the follow-up processing commands are then executed.
 The following variables are permitted: